AzugBe/azugbe.github.io/_posts/events/2017-12-11---serverless-cqrs-approaches-to-application-request-throttling.md

 **Event date:** December 12, 2017 - you are welcome from 18:00, session starts 18:30

 **Event location:**<br />
-To be determined - Interested to host this one?
+To be determined - Interested to host this event?
 [Contact us](http://www.azug.be/contact)!

 ## Register via EventBrite
 Coming soon.